Overview of Mood Disorders

 - Excessive guilt

-- Recurring thoughts of death or suicide, wishing to die, or attempting suicide (Note: People with this symptom should get treatment right away!)
+- Repeating thoughts of death or suicide, wishing to die, or attempting suicide (Note: People with this symptom should get treatment right away!)

 - Loss of interest in usual activities or activities that were once enjoyed, including sex